PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 ## RFC Workflow

-RFCs go through several stages:
+RFCs go through applicable stages:

 * Draft

 This is the initial draft of a RFC posted for comments and considered a work-in-progress.
 Typically, two months is allowed for comments.

+* Draft-Accepted

+Comments have been reviewed and new comments are not being sought.
+Code work has not started/planned or not needed.

 * Experimental

 Comments have been reviewed and code is being written to provide an working example of the proposed design change to get further feedback.

-* Accepted
+* Experimental-Accepted

 Feedback from the experimental implementation and RFC have been reviewed.
 Engineering team will work towards final implementation in code to match